NavyaNanjundaiah/Sample/README.md

 # Sample
-Sample Test repo from Git
+Sample Test repo from Git modified in local for testing